VCCRI/atlantool/README.md

 2. Starting from the offset from 1, iterate through `qname.data.bgz` to find `QNAME == input` records.
    Stop when we hit `QNAME > input` (we won't find more records).
 3. Using the offsets from 2, look up the records in the BAM file.

+The number of records in the index file is calculated using the square root of the total number of records.
+That means the amount of data that needs to be linearly scanned for a lookup is about the same between the two levels of indexes.

 # Contact